Best waterproof cycling jackets 2023: tried and tested models that'll keep you dry

 Key elements to look for in a waterproof jacket are waterproofing, breathability, fit and packability.
 The best waterproof cycling jacket for you will perfectly match your priorities for your style of bike riding.
 We’ve got in-depth details of all these features below – but as a quick summary:

-- Waterproofing: There’s a big difference between waterproof and water-resistant.
+Waterproofing: There’s a big difference between waterproof and water-resistant.
 Waterproof will normally come with a claimed waterproof rating of at least 10,000mm, be multilayered fabric with a perforated membrane, have taped seams and storm-proof zips.
 Water-resistant will usually have a Durable Water Resistant (DWR) coating and be lightweight, making it more packable.

-- Breathability: It’s a tricky balance between staying dry from rain and staying dry from sweat.
+Breathability: It’s a tricky balance between staying dry from rain and staying dry from sweat.
 Breathability can also be rated and claimed ratings of above 10,000g will help prevent you from boiling on the inside.
 Generally speaking, the more waterproof a fabric is, the less breathable it becomes, although there are some expensive exceptions to the rule.
 Jacket design often takes account of breathability with the inclusion of more breathable fabrics under the arms, or additional ventilation.

-- Fit: It’s horses for courses, or in this case: jackets for jockeys.
-Fast riding or racing will require a tight-fitting rain cape, which minimizes fabric flap to maintain your aero performance, while slower all-day affairs may be more comfortable with a looser fit for layering up underneath.
+Fit: It’s horses for courses, or in this case: jackets for jockeys.
+Fast riding or racing will require a tight-fitting rain cape, which minimises fabric flap to maintain your aero performance, while slower all-day affairs may be more comfortable with a looser fit for layering up underneath.
 Other fit details, such as a long tail to keep your backside dry or thumb loops will appeal to some, but not others.

 How do I keep my jacket waterproof?

 Even the best waterproof cycling jackets will tend to become less effective over time, with reduced waterproofing and/or breathability.
-That's due to a combination of the build-up of dirt on the outer surface and oil residues from sweat on the inside, as well as loss of the outer DWR layer.
+That's due to a combination of the build-up of dirt on the outer surface and oil residues from sweat on the inside, as well as the loss of the outer DWR layer.

 It's important to wash your waterproof jacket correctly to retain or restore breathability; take a look at our pieces on how to wash a waterproof jacket and the best products to use to learn how.